yarnpkg/berry/packages/gatsby/content/advanced/questions-and-answers.md

 - `.yarn/versions` is used by the [version plugin](/features/release-workflow) to store the package release definitions.
 You will want to keep it within your repository.

+- `.yarn/install-state.tgz` is an optimization file that you shouldn't have to ever commit.
+It simply stores the exact state of your project so that the next commands can boot without having to resolve your workspaces again.

 - `yarn.lock` should always be stored within your repository ([even if you develop a library](#should-lockfiles-be-committed-to-the-repository)).

 - `.yarnrc.yml` (and its older counterpart, `.yarnrc`) are configuration files.
 They should always be stored in your project.